 The goal of this section is to help the reader understand how big and attractive your market is, and demonstrate that you have a solid understanding of the industry.

-You should start with the demographics and segmentation subsection, which gives an overview of the addressable market for your edible seaweeds farm, the main trends in the marketplace, and introduces the different customer segments and their preferences in terms of purchasing habits and budgets.
+You should start with the demographics and segmentation subsection, which gives an overview of the addressable market for your edible seaweed farm, the main trends in the marketplace, and introduces the different customer segments and their preferences in terms of purchasing habits and budgets.

 Then comes the competition subsection, where you should introduce your main competitors and explain what differentiates you from them.